dfosterhill/matlab_class/scripts/week4/readme.md

 Let's start with [this live script](class4_1.mlx).
 Note that the repository for this week has a whole bunch of files that we will be attempting to read in.

 Nice.
 Now, how about a brief [exercise](student_example1.md) for you to work on?

+## Output
+Great, now, can we figure out how to *write out* a data file?
+As was the case with reading in a file, there are sooooo many options to choose from.
+Some are easy, but not very flexible.
+Others give you great control over the appearance of the output, but require more care to use.
+Let us check out the options with this [m-file](class4_2.m).